Alienware launches first AMD gaming laptop in over a decade

 Then there is the Dell 34 Curved Gaming Monitor.
 It is one of three curved VA gaming monitors, available in 27-inch, 32-inch and 34-inch, all supporting AMD FreeSync Premium or Premium Pro technology to ensure tear-free gameplay.

-The Dell 27 and 32 Curved Gaming Monitors (S2722DGM and S3222DGM) have QHD resolution, while the 165Hz refresh rate and two-millsecond response time.
+The Dell 27 and 32 Curved Gaming Monitors (S2722DGM and S3222DGM) have QHD resolution, while the 165Hz refresh rate and 2-millsecond response time.
 The Dell 27 and 32 Curved Gaming Monitors are available in the U.S. on June 22, respectively.

 The Dell 34 Curved Gaming Monitor (S3422DWG) shows life-like visuals on its expansive curved WQHD 34-inch display.
 Get immersed in rich, vibrant colors with support for VESA DisplayHDR 400 and 90% DCI-P3 color coverage.
 Paired with a 144Hz refresh rate to help deliver smooth, lag-free gaming.
 It’s available in the U.S. on May 27.